markrl/vtd_iml/README.md

 Additional configuration of Pytorch for your machine may be required.

 ## Feature Extraction
-Python scripts for LID x-vector, ECAPA, and WavLM feature extraction are located in the `utils` directory (`extract_xvectors.py`, `extract_ecapa.py`, and `extract_wavlm.py`).
+Python scripts for SLV x-vector, ECAPA, and WavLM feature extraction are located in the `utils` directory (`extract_xvectors.py`, `extract_ecapa.py`, and `extract_wavlm.py`).
 To extract a feature from an MP3 audio dataset with train/dev/test splits, copy the script to the directory containing the split directories, and run the script there.
 The output will be placed in a directory called `wavlm`, `xvectors`, or `ecapalang` (depending on the script) with subdirectories called `train`, `test`, and `dev`.

-Once the features are extracted, you can generate an order file that specifies the order in which LID samples are presented.
+Once the features are extracted, you can generate an order file that specifies the order in which SLV samples are presented.
 This can be done by copying either `org_cluster.py` or `org_random.py` to the directory containing the split directories and running it there.

 ## Demonstration
-Below are demonstrations of how to start VTD and LID training/evaluation runs using the IML paradigm.
+Below are demonstrations of how to start VTD and SLV training/evaluation runs using the OAL-CF paradigm.
 All commands should be run from the main directory of this repository.

 Parameters listed in `src/params.py` can be controlled via the command line.
 Note that all parameters related to feature or label directories (in the `Data arguments` section of the parameter file) will need to be adjusted to point to the correct places.

 ### VTD Example
-The full command to train and evaluate a model on the VTD task using the IML paradigm is shown below.
-Note that the `--sim_type` flag makes this an IML run rather than an OAL run.
+The full command to train and evaluate a model on the VTD task using the OAL-CF paradigm is shown below.
+Note that the `--sim_type` flag makes this an OAL-CF run rather than an OAL run.

 ```
 python run.py --run_name test_vtd --sim_type fpstps --max_fb_samples 16